CartoDB/research-public/scsc20-workshop-cartoframes/README.md

 4. This will open a new window in your browser, where you will see two jupyter notebooks for the practical session

-	- `demo1-site_planning/site_planning.ipynb` : where should Starbucks open new coffee shops in Long Island, NY?
+	- `demo1-site_planning/site_planning.ipynb` ([static preview]((https://nbviewer.jupyter.org/github/CartoDB/research-public/blob/master/demo1-site_planning/site_planning.ipynb?flush_cache=True))): where should Starbucks open new coffee shops in Long Island, NY?
 In this demo we will go through a typical site selection use case, from modelling the revenues of the existing stores as a function of socioeconomic covariates, to predicting the potential revenues in new locations.

-	- `demo2-optimization/logistics_optimization.ipynb`: where should a parcel delivery company locate their distribution and fulfilment centers?
+	- `demo2-optimization/logistics_optimization.ipynb` ([static preview](https://nbviewer.jupyter.org/github/CartoDB/research-public/blob/master/demo2-optimization/logistics_optimization.ipynb?flush_cache=True)): where should a parcel delivery company locate their distribution and fulfilment centers?
 What areas should they service?
 In this demo we will go through a supply chain network optimization use case, from analysing past data to identifying spatio-temporal patterns to building an optimization model to analyze and quantify the impact of changes in the current network.

 ### CARTO account

-**Note** the analyses we'll work on use data from CARTO's [Data Observatory](https://carto.com/spatial-data-catalog/).
+**Note** that the analyses we'll work on use data from CARTO's [Data Observatory](https://carto.com/spatial-data-catalog/).
 In order to run them, a CARTO account is needed.
 You can [create a free CARTO account](https://carto.com/signup) and experience CARTO's tech stack firsthand for 12 months.
 You can also follow the workshop using the static previews linked above.

 Once you have a CARTO account